-47. Pursuant to Federal Rule of Civil Procedure 23(b)(1) and (b)(2), Plaintiff Rochelle Garza brings this action as a class on her behalf of J.D., and on behalf of all other pregnant unaccompanied immigrant minors in ORR custody nationwide, including those who will become pregnant during the pendency of this lawsuit.

-48. The class is so numerous that joinder is impracticable.
-In any given year, there are hundreds of pregnant unaccompanied minors in defendants' custody.
+- 62. Pursuant to Federal Rule of Civil Procedure 23(b)(1) and (b)(2), Plaintiff Rochelle Garza, on behalf of J.D., brings this action as a class action on behalf of all other pregnant unaccompanied immigrant minors in ORR custody nationwide, including those who will become pregnant during the pendency of this lawsuit.
+Plaintiffs Jane Roe and Jane Moe also bring this action as a class action on behalf of the same class. - 63.
+The class is so numerous that joinder is impracticable.
+In any given year, there are hundreds of pregnant unaccompanied minors in Defendants' custody.
 Joinder is inherently impractical because the number of unnamed, future class members who will be pregnant while in ORR custody is unknown and unknowable, especially given the transient nature of the unaccompanied minors population and the temporal limitations of pregnancy.
 The young people affected by ORR's abortion restriction policy are geographically dispersed across the country.
-Proposed class members are highly unlikely to file individual suits on their own behalf given the practical, legal, linguistic, monetary, and fear-based barriers that prevent their ability to access independent counsel to challenge ORR's abortion restrictions.

-49. The claims of the Plaintiff Class members share common issues of law, including but not limited to whether: i) ORR's policy of exercising a veto power over a UC's abortion access; ii) HHS's policy of requiring a forced visit to an anti-abortion crisis pregnancy center;

-and iii) disclosing - or forcing the minor to disclose - to parents or immigration sponsor her abortion decision violate the Constitution.
+Proposed class members are highly unlikely to file individual suits on their own behalf given the practical, legal, linguistic, monetary, and fear-based barriers that prevent their ability to access independent counsel to challenge ORR's abortion restrictions. - 64.
+The claims of the Plaintiff Class members share common issues of law, including but not limited to: (i) whether ORR's policy of exercising a veto power over a UC's abortion access violates class members' constitutional rights; (ii) whether HHS's policy of requiring a forced visit to an anti-abortion crisis pregnancy center violates class members' constitutional rights; and (iii) whether disclosing or forcing the class members to disclose to parents or immigration sponsors their abortion decisions violate class members' constitutional rights.

-50. The claims of the Plaintiff Class members share common issues of fact, including but not limited to the implementation of Defendants' policy and practice of obstructing or preventing of access to abortion in the various ways detailed above.

-51. The claims of J.D. are typical of the claims of members of the Plaintiff Class.

-52. The named Plaintiff will fairly and adequately protect the interests of the Plaintiff Class.
-The named Plaintiff has no interest that is now or may be potentially antagonistic to the interests of the Plaintiff Class.
-The attorneys representing the named Plaintiff are experienced civil rights attorneys and are considered able practitioners in federal constitutional litigation.
-These attorneys should be appointed as class counsel.

-53. Defendants have acted, have threatened to act, and will act on grounds generally applicable to the Plaintiff Class, thereby making final injunctive and declaratory relief appropriate to the class as a whole.
+- 65. The claims of the Plaintiff Class members share common issues of fact, including but not limited to the implementation of Defendants' policy and practice of obstructing or preventing of access to abortion in the various ways detailed above. - 66.
+The claims of J.D., Jane Roe, and Jane Moe are typical of the claims of members of the Plaintiff Class. - 67.
+The named Plaintiffs will fairly and adequately protect the interests of the Plaintiff Class.
+The named Plaintiffs have no interest that is now or may potentially be antagonistic to the interests of the Plaintiff Class.
+The attorneys representing the named Plaintiffs are experienced civil rights attorneys and are considered able practitioners in federal constitutional litigation.
+These attorneys should be appointed as class counsel. - 68.
+Defendants have acted, have threatened to act, and will act on grounds generally applicable to the Plaintiff Class, thereby making final injunctive and declaratory relief appropriate to the class as a whole.
 The Plaintiff Class may therefore be properly certified under Fed.
 R. Civ.
-P. 23(b)(2).

-54. Prosecution of separate actions by individual members of the Plaintiff Class would create the risk of inconsistent or varying adjudications and would establish incompatible standards of conduct for individual members of the Plaintiff Class.
+P. 23(b)(2). - 69.
+Prosecution of separate actions by individual members of the Plaintiff Class would create the risk of inconsistent or varying adjudications and would establish incompatible standards of conduct for individual members of the Plaintiff Class.
 The Plaintiff Class may therefore be properly certified under Fed.
 R. Civ.
 P. 23(b)(1).